LOGIBLOX-AG/Database-App/README.md

     For this example we use the datafile `data/table.csv` which is included in this repo.
 Upload it to LOGIBLOX and and press the connector symbol to open up the API menu.

-    Make sure that you set the Lead ID column to the index, which uniquely identifies each row allowing row-specific operatorion such as update and delete.
+    Make sure that you set the Lead ID column to the index, which uniquely identifies each row allowing row-specific operations such as update and delete.

-4. **Set Up API keys:**
+4. **API key set-up:**

-    first to create an API key for the datafile we go to the __Share API Configurations__ then we navigate to __Share API__ and add a new key.
-To add the key to the project first:
+    First to create an API key for the datafile, go to the __Share API Configurations__ and then navigate to __Share API__ and add a new key.

+    When the key is generated, we can add it to our react app using the following steps as guide:

    - Create a `.env.local` file in the project root.